“There’s a saying in the South: ”No man is a man until his father tells him he is.”” – Burt Reynolds (late Hollywood Actor)

-Of course many Dads today feel like they don’t have what it takes to offer this to their sons, predominantly because they themselves didn’t receive what they needed to receive from their own Dads.
+Of course many Dads today feel like they don’t have what it takes to offer this to their sons, predominantly because they themselves didn’t receive what they should have received from their own Dads.

 ‘Fathering Adventures’ experientially equips and empowers Dads to do this, and to do it well.

 It is for that reason we designed and deliver our guided “Rite of Passage” Son and Father Adventure experiences.